Computer Assisted Design and Drafting

 Classes focus on the applicable technical skills required to complete work on AutoCAD, Revit, and Sketchup 3D software as well as the technical knowledge required to complete the various drawing types typically included in a set of professional quality working drawings i.e.: classes are geared to address both “how” to draw and “what” to draw in a professional working environment.
 Related technical training includes work with Virtual Reality, 3D Printing, and Laser Space Scanning.

-Residential faculty are architects who not only worked in local architectural offices but have also operated their own successful architectural firms.
+Residential faculty are architects who not only work in local architectural offices but have also operated their own successful architectural firms.
 Conducting classes in an office-like atmosphere, their professional expertise combined with years of teaching experience provides relevant, “real-world” insight as students prepare for the workplace.

 Course work addresses typical construction practices and systems common to the greater Valley area specifically focusing on concrete masonry and wood frame construction.